FernandusJs/heic-to-jpeg/README.md

 ## Notes

+- The pyheif library only functions on linux based systems.
 - Only files with the `.heic` extension will be converted.
 - Converted JPEG files will have the same name as the original HEIC files but with the `.jpg` extension.
 - The script does not delete the original HEIC files.